 Most of them weren't known to the rest of the world until the 20th century, and they offer a window to very different cultures one could see in the eastern part of the country.

-As you get into the mountains, the writings start to include the Tibetan alphabet, and Buddhism take over Taoism and Confucianism.
+As you get into the mountains, the writings start to include the Tibetan alphabet, and Buddhism takes over Taoism and Confucianism.

-...This took away opportunities to admire views on the magnificent mountain ranges.
+...This took away opportunities to admire views of the magnificent mountain ranges.
 However, another geographical feature delivered loads of visual goodness: lakes.

 But maybe more than by the lakes, I spent time on the road...